-This morning we continue approximately 180 km south to Maple Glen, a private garden, nursery, aviary, woodland and wetland set in the rolling green countryside of Southland.
+We continue south to Maple Glen, a private garden, nursery, aviary, woodland and wetland set in the rolling green countryside of Southland.
 The garden is home to a large population of native and exotic birds including hand-reared parrots and waterfowl.
 Established in the early 1970’s by Bob and Muriel Davison, this 25-acre garden which developed in a curving glen, includes massive collections of spring bulbs, perennials, magnolias, dogwoods, rhododendrons and azaleas, exotic trees, maple trees and several lakes.
 The annual rainfall here is 1,100 mm allowing the European and cool loving plants to thrive.
 Conifers and other trees were planted for winter interest with an excellent range of spring flowering trees and autumn leaf colouring trees planted for year round colour.
 Around the ponds and lakes they have planted masses of astilbes, bog primula, daffodils and bluebells.

 From Maple Glen we continue to Invercargill, the southernmost city in New Zealand.
 Victorian, Edwardian and Art Deco heritage buildings give the city a charming old-world character.
 (Overnight Invercargill) BD